Ronny Johnsen: Club career

 While at Manchester United, he scored eight goals in all competitions – the first coming against Chelsea in the FA Charity Shield in August 1997.
 He remained with them until his contract expired at the end of the 2001–02 season, when he was given a free transfer.

 In 2002, Johnsen and fellow Norwegian international Øyvind Leonhardsen had a trial at German side Schalke 04.
-After that move fell through, Johnsen signed with Aston Villa.
+After that move fell through, 33-year-old Johnsen signed with Aston Villa.
 In two years at Aston Villa, he scored once in the league, against Leeds United in February 2004.
 After leaving Aston Villa, Johnsen was offered a trial at Southampton and played against Chievo Verona in a friendly, ultimately he could not agree terms with the club.
 Johnsen then signed for Newcastle United but only played a handful of games before being released with concerns over his fitness levels.

 In February 2005, Johnsen announced his retirement from professional football.
 Shortly afterwards he changed his mind, signing a one-year contract with the Norwegian club Vålerenga.
 Subsequently, he renewed this contract three times for the following 2006, 2007 and 2008 seasons.

 Johnsen retired as an active football player on 3 November 2008, with Vålerenga losing their final game of the 2008 season 1–0 to SK Brann.